History of Australian rules football: First leagues

 In 1877, the South Australian Football Association (SAFA) was formed followed by the Victorian Football Association (VFA) three days later.
 The VFA was formed by Albert Park, Ballarat, Barwon, Beechworth, Carlton, Castlemaine, East Melbourne, Essendon, Geelong, Hotham (later North Melbourne), Inglewood, Melbourne, Rochester and St Kilda.
 Six of these clubs were from the Victorian country.
 At the time, Essendon was regarded as a semi-junior club rather than a full member and was allowed concessions such as fielding teams of 25 players instead of the standard 20.

 The first night football match in Australia occurred on 5 August 1879, at the Melbourne Cricket Ground, between two teams of 20 men, from Collingwood Rifles and East Melbourne Artillery.
 A second match, between two teams of 16 men from Carlton Football Club and Melbourne Football Club was played at the MCG a week later.
 The lighting (from batteries) was more successful than it had been at the first match.

 Australian first leagues and participating clubs

-Leagues outside Victoria
+Clubs outside Victoria

-Shortly after the game was invented it began to spread from Victoria into other Australian colonies and overseas, beginning with South Australia (1860), Tasmania (1864), Queensland (1866), New South Wales (1877), New Zealand (1868) and Western Australia (1881).
+Within a year of the Melbourne rules football system being developed, it began to spread into football clubs in other British colonies, beginning with South Australia (1860), Tasmania (1864), Queensland (1866), New South Wales (1877), New Zealand (1868) and Western Australia (1881).
 By 1916 the game was first played in the Northern Territory, establishing a permanent presence in all Australian states and mainland territories.

 In Newcastle, New South Wales the Black Diamond league was founded by Victorian goldminers and the Black Diamond Challenge Cup remains Australia's oldest sporting trophy.

 The first intercolonial match was held between Victoria and South Australia in 1879.

 Factors such as intercolonial (and later interstate) rivalry and the denial of access to grounds in Sydney by the dominant rugby codes caused the code to struggle in New South Wales and Queensland.